raycast/extensions/extensions/grafana/README.md

     Grafana
   </h1>

-Raycast extension to search dashboards, create, search and modify annotations, and more to come.
+Raycast extension to search dashboards, go to the explore view, create, search and modify annotations, and more to come.

   <p>
     <a href="https://www.raycast.com/francois/grafana">